Jack Perkowski: Career

 Perkowski spent 21 years as an investment banker at Paine Webber, where he raised $300 million of equity for Paine Webber in the immediate aftermath of the stock market crash of October 19, 1987 known as Black Monday.

 In 1994 Perkowski founded ASIMCO (亚新科 (Yaxinke)), an automotive components company based in Beijing, China.
 Under Perkowski's leadership, ASIMCO was twice named one of the “Ten Best Employers in China,”ranking third, in the last survey conducted by Hewitt Associates and 21st Century Business Herald.
 In 2008, he was named one of "30 Outstanding Entrepreneurs in China's Auto Components Industry Over the Country's 30 Years of Economic Reform," by China Auto News, the only foreigner to receive such distinction.

 In 2009 Perkowski established JFP Holdings, a merchant bank for China, to help global companies develop and implement their China strategies and to assist Chinese companies develop global footprints.

 Perkowski was mentioned in The World Is Flat: A Brief History of the Twenty-first Century by journalist and Pulitzer Prize winning author Thomas Friedman.
 In 2008, he authored Managing the Dragon: How I’m Building a Billion Dollar Business in China, published by Crown Business.

 Periodically, Perkowski contributes to the Morning Whistle newspaper owned by 21st Century Media.

 Mr. China

 Perkowski's business conduct is the subject of Tim Clissold book Mr. China published 2009.
-The book details how the private equity fund Perkowski ran invested over US$400 million into China during the economic reform in the People's Republic of China within a foreign direct investment framework.
+The book details how the private equity fund Perkowski ran invested over US$400 million into China during the reform and opening up in China within a foreign direct investment framework.
 The book chronicled the numerous ways the fund lost money.
 In the end, the fund lost almost all of its money.